lquatrin/i3d21/assignment_9.md

 <img src="https://github.com/lquatrin/i3d21_p/blob/main/data/gifs/a9/cow_optimization_demo_5_0_5_0_45.gif" width="300" height="300" /><img src="data/imgs/a9/5_0_4_rgb.png" width="60%">

-5.1 Evaluate how close our prediction is to the ground truth camera position.
-Explain your metric.

-5.2 Experiment with other views - different target images and different initial positions to the camera model.
-Does it always work?

-EXTRA E.2: Could you estimate the scene illumination - in this case, the location of a single point light?
-Set up and run an example
+TODO: IT DOES NOT ALWAYS WORK

 ### Light Position Optimization

-The last experiment of this assignment was to optimize a light position given the camera
+The last experiment of this assignment was to optimize a light position knowing the camera parameters.
+In this case, i made a small modification to the model class and changed the parameter to be the light position:

 ```python
  class ModelE2(nn.Module):